3sky/blog-src/content/posts/blog-cds.md

     ```

 1. After that I go to action tab a see how my build look like.

+#### Summary

+To be honest GitHub Action really surprised me.
+It's surprisingly easy to setup, even than Travis.
+Jobs lunch fast, without delays.
+What I can say more?
+I have problem with find some issue related to this solution at this point of my CI/CD adventure.

+## Global summary

+This comparison will be focused on my current case not about all good, bad and ugly side of this projects.
+I would like to highlight that all tested solution are great, easy to setup and free for public projects.
+Developers provide solid documentation, `stackoverflow` wasn't mandatory.
+All solution are stable and `Getting Things Done`. \
+At the beginning I would like rejected `CircleCI`, because of this Web GUI.
+Maybe if you're manager or you just like clicking then is product for you, for me is uncomfortable and hard to read.
+CircleCI from my feeling is a bit slower than others.
+Level of complication is high, even with simple projects.
+Maybe if you have a big complicated project it's awesome, but for me is overkill.
+Here I have problem, both tools really good fit to my case.
+Web GUI's are simple and effective, yaml file are simple and user friendly.
+I think GitHub Action are faster than competitors for obvious reason - repo is hosted on GitHub so within one product.
+Travis has longer history, so should me mature and well tested. \
+After few minutes of thinking I decided to stay with GitHub Action for a few month longer than I expected.
+Just because doesn't need additional tool and was big surprise for me.

 [1]: https://travis-ci.org/
 [2]: https://en.wikipedia.org/wiki/Continuous_delivery